 Here the hard constraint in \eqref{prob:W1dual} that $u$ be $1$-Lipschitz (i.e. $|\nabla u| \leq 1$ almost everywhere) is replaced with a penalty term which penalizes $|\nabla u|$ being different from $1$.
-The probability distribution $\sigma$ is defined by the following procedure: sample $x \sim \mu$, $y \sim \nu$, and $t$ from the uniform distribution on $[0,1]$ to obtain the point $z \sim \sigma$ given by the formula
+The probability distribution $\sigma$ is defined by the following procedure: independently sample $x \sim \mu$, $y \sim \nu$, and $t$ from the uniform distribution on $[0,1]$ to obtain the point $z \sim \sigma$ given by the formula

-It was observed in \cite{gulrajani2017improved} that the removal of the hard constraint enforced by weight-clipping allowed for a much more expressive class of functions, at the cost of sacrificing any guarantees of the functions being $1$-Lipschitz.
-Generative models trained with this approach are called WGAN-GP (GP for gradient penalty), and they have emerged as an extremely popular method for stably training generative models to produce high-quality synthetic images (\cite{karras2018progressive}, \cite{kurach2019large}).
+It was observed in \cite{gulrajani2017improved} that the removal of the hard constraint enforced by weight-clipping allowed for a much more expressive class of functions at the cost of sacrificing guarantees of the functions being $1$-Lipschitz.
+Generative models trained with this approach are called WGAN-GP (GP for gradient penalty), and they have emerged as a popular method for stably training generative models to produce high-quality synthetic images \cite{karras2018progressive, kurach2019large}.

-The intent of \cite{gulrajani2017improved} was to use a penalty term that would penalize large gradients, and hence encourage $u_w$ to be closer to $1$-Lipschitz.
-Note, however, that the penalty term also discourages gradients less than one in norm.
-This was motivated by considerations from optimal transport theory (see, for example, Chapter 3 of \cite{santambrogio2015optimal}), which indicate that for $u_0$ a Kantorovich potential (i.e. a solution to \eqref{prob:W1dual}), $|\nabla u| = 1$ on a certain set.
-It has been pointed out (e.g. in \cite{petzka2018regularization}, \cite{gemici2018primal}) that this set may not be large enough to fully justify penalization of gradients less than one in norm.
-Interestingly, the authors of \cite{gulrajani2017improved} also suggested modifying \eqref{eq:wgan-gpproblem} to

-which uses a one sided gradient penalty.
-While better motivated theoretically, it was reported in \cite{gulrajani2017improved} that WGAN-GP trained with this penalty tend to perform similarly to those trained with the two sided penalty of \eqref{eq:wgan-gpproblem}.
-Despite this, the one sided penalty has seen repeated use (see, for example, \cite{petzka2018regularization}, \cite{lunz2018adversarial}), and has the important advantage of being convex in $u$.